KuramaSyu/GoToHell/README.md

 - [ ] Show all multipliers in the settings
 - [ ] better animate TimeDisplay
 - [ ] add time (seconds) parameter to setErrorMessage.
 Maybe implement a queue for multiple errors where each error has fields (title, description, timeout)
+- [ ] OverdueDeaths: open a modal when clicking on it, which shows all overdueDeaths for all games

 #### Perf